 Sprint Backlog: The collection of Product Backlog items selected for the Sprint with a plan to deliver them.
 It is owned by the Development Team and evolves as they gain insights during the Sprint.
 I believe that having a visual representation of the Sprint Backlog, such as a task board, greatly enhances transparency.

-Increment: The total of all completed Product Backlog items within a Sprint that meets the team's Definition of Done.
-This reflects actual value that could potentially be released.
+Increment: The total of all completed Product Backlog items within a Sprint that meet the team's Definition of Done.
+This reflects the actual value that could potentially be released.

 Each artifact contains a commitment that ensures transparency: the Product Goal for the Product Backlog, the Sprint Goal for the Sprint Backlog, and the Definition of Done for the Increment.
 These commitments provide focus and clarity to everyone involved.